When you receive ACD Family Support Services you can expect the following professional practice and approach from our employees.

 We respect that families and people with disability share their stories and confide in ACD employees.
 ACD staff at all times treat information received with sensitivity, professionalism and confidentiality.

 ACD staff work to increase the power, choice and control that families with children/young people with disability have over their own lives.
-ACD staff strives in their work practice for families and their individual members to have the same opportunities as everyone else to participate, reach their full potential and lead healthy and fulfilling lives.
+ACD staff strive in their work practice for families and their individual members to have the same opportunities as everyone else to participate, reach their full potential and lead healthy and fulfilling lives.

 Duty of care